Monad-01/Ethereum-Solidity-Notes/ethereumNodes.md

 - Ethereum is a peer-to-peer network of computers named Ethereum Nodes or Clients.
 Anyone can run an Ethereum node.
 There are no special prerequisites to run them.

+- Thousands of nodes that communicate with each other make up the ethereum blockchain.
+Most of the  clients on the mainnet run *Geth* on Linux. *Geth* (Go Ethereum), was programmed in Go programming language and is one of the original implementations of the Ethereum protocol.